user95401/Ryzen-Pubs/README.md

 # Ryzen-Mods
 Ryzen Mods Catalog Container...
-Mods will stored at releases.
+Mods will stored at issues.

 # Add mod
-Every created issue (open or reopen) will event workflow that creating or updating release with issue data.
+Just create issue with special template.

 In issue body should be mod info in ini style.